-Claudia de la Iglesia Sanjuán holds a BA in Foreign Languages (2017) from the University of Vigo and specialised in English Linguistics.
+Claudia de la Iglesia Sanjuán holds a BA in Foreign Languages from the University of Vigo and graduated in 2017 specialising in English Linguistics.
 During that time, she participated in the Erasmus+ programme in the University of Manchester (2014-2015) where she found her passion for Language Variation, Sociolinguistics and Phonology.
 For her BA dissertation, she was supervised by Dr. Rosalía Rodríguez Vázquez and studied how students enrolled in each of the four years of the degree in Foreign Languages realised the schwa vowel when reading a short text.

-Currently, she continues working with Dr. Rosalía Rodríguez Vázquez as her supervisor on accent distinction, perception and attitudes in EFL university students for her PhD thesis.
+For her PhD thesis, she continues working with Dr. Rosalía Rodríguez Vázquez as her supervisor on accent distinction, perception and attitudes towards varieties of English in EFL university students.